Explore Surrey's nature trails near you for a breath of fresh air.

 There are more than 100 kilometres of nature trails within Surrey parks.
 You will find some that are hundreds of years old, some that offer world-class birding opportunities, and some that offer a breath of fresh air in busy city centres.
 Adventure awaits along Surrey's nature trails!

-Browse the Nature Trails of Surrey guide and get ready, get set, explore!
+Browse the Nature Trails of Surrey brochure and get ready, get set, explore!

 Surrey parks are open throughout the year from dawn until dusk.

 |Bear Creek Park||18513 - 88 Avenue||North Surrey|

 |Elgin Heritage Park||13723 Crescent Road||South Surrey|

 |Godwin Farm Biodiversity Preserve Park||9016 - 164 Street||Guildford|

 |Green Timbers Urban Forest Park||14600 Block of 100 Avenue||North Surrey|